 This post may contain references or links to products from one or more partners of our parent company and/or subsidiaries of our parent company.
 For more information, visit this page.

-If you’re looking for info on nylon carpet pros and cons, allow us to paraphrase Lady Gaga at the Oscars: “We got you.”
+If you’re looking for info on nylon carpet pros and cons, allow us to help guide you

 There are so many types of carpet to choose from that it can be incredibly overwhelming to know what’s what.

 Of course you want the best flooring for your home—but how do you know which floor that is?
 Unfortunately, you can’t just pick the one that looks best; you need to know it’ll be the best fit for your space.

 That’s why we’re here!
 Below, we’ll walk through all the pros and cons of nylon carpet you need to know about.

 First, we’ll examine precisely what nylon carpet is and your different nylon carpet options.
 From there we’ll take a deep dive into all the pros and cons of nylon carpet, from the highs to the lows.
 Then we’ll compare it to other synthetic carpets, and round things out by sharing some of our favorite nylon carpet brands.

 You’ll learn a lot, we promise.
 But are you just looking for our favorite carpet brand?

 👉 2023 reader’s choice award winner, Proximity Mills, has the most durable, best rated nylon carpet in the market.
 Their new 2023 introductions are rapidly growing in popularity with families, and those that want beautiful, durable carpet.

 Nylon is a man-made material that’s used to make many products.
 Technically speaking, it’s actually a type of plastic—which may feel a little surprising given that it’s one of the most comfortable types of carpet you can buy!